hhappy06/word2vec/README.md

-my practice about word2vec using skip-gram method implemented by tensorflow
+my practice about word2vec using skip-gram method implemented by tensorflow<br>
+=